 Please call us on 020 3848 9434 or complete the form below and we will get in touch with you.

-Introducing Women’s Health Physiotherapy (and everything you ever needed to know about Pelvic Floor Dysfunction & Pelvic Pain) – Part 1 of 4
+Introducing Pelvic Health Physiotherapy (and everything you ever needed to know about Pelvic Floor Dysfunction & Pelvic Pain) – Part 1 of 4

-Christina Machray and Clare Pacey complete the unique team of Women’s Health Physiotherapists at Beyondhealth.
-Both Christina and Clare are determined to raise the profile of the conditions treated by Women’s Health Physiotherapists.
+Marta Kinsella and Jo Gipson complete the unique team of Women’s Health Physiotherapists at LETO.
+Both Marta and Jo are determined to raise the profile of the conditions treated by Pelvic Health Physiotherapists.
 They hope to provide education and insight into these so often misunderstood but fundamental aspects of wellbeing for women.
 With the right help so many of these symptoms can be treated, managed and even cured.
 Both are firm believers that women should not be ashamed of these conditions, nor should they suffer in silence!

-Jill has been a client at Beyondhealth for a number of years.
-For reasons she reveals below it was only until recently that she engaged in our Women’s Health services.
+Jill has been a client at Beyond Health for a number of years.
+For reasons she reveals below it was only until recently that she engaged in our Women’s Health services at LETO.
 The positive outcome of her experience inspired Jill to raise awareness about this vital but neglected component of female wellbeing.

-So I challenged Clare, “Why are these conditions so prevalent and why do they occur?” and “Why is Women’s Health Physiotherapy given so low a profile in the United Kingdom?!”
+So I challenged my physiotherapist, “Why are these conditions so prevalent and why do they occur?” and “Why is Women’s Health Physiotherapy given so low a profile in the United Kingdom?!”

-So let’s begin by addressing Jill’s first question to Clare.
+So let’s begin by addressing Jill’s first question.